-We define guardianship as having legal responsibility for someone who is unable to be their own legal guardian.
-Most people picture displaced children whose parents have suddenly passed away whenever the subject of guardianship comes up.
+We define guardianship as having legal responsibility for someone unable to be their own legal guardian.
+Most people picture displaced children whose parents have suddenly passed away.
 However, the term doesn't refer exclusively to minors.
-Adults may need guardianship, too, in the following situations:
+Adults may need custody, too, in the following situations:

-They suffer from an incapacitating mental illness, such as schizophrenia or dementia.
+They suffer from a psychiatric disorder, such as schizophrenia or dementia.

 They're an elderly adult who is no longer physically healthy enough to care for themselves.

-A guardianship lawyer is the best individual to help with the legalities of establishing guardianship, and they can represent you in court and advocate on your behalf as you seek to become the legal guardian of a minor child or of a disabled or incapacitated adult.
+A guardianship lawyer is the best to help with the legalities involved in this term.
+They can advocate for you in court as you pursue legal custody of a minor child or an incapacitated adult.

 Guardianship of a Minor